Public Program Testing Organization

 In her very next breath Clinton contradicted herself by saying: It is our job to figure out what happened...
 Well, Madam Secretary, how do we figure out what happened if we don't first figure out why it happened?
 This incoherent sequence of comments should cast doubt about Clinton's fitness to hold any high office. -Joe Fried (1/28/13)

-Governors, Obama, and Senate take two months to get Hurricane Sandy bill to House.
-Then blame GOP for delays!
+Governors, Obama, and Senate take two months to get Hurricane Sandy bill to GOP-controlled House.
+Then blame delays on GOP -- a weekend later!

 Given the near universal condemnation of John Boehner and House Republicans (by Democrats, some east coast Republicans, and most "journalists"), you might think that the Grand Old Party caused a major delay in providing relief to storm victims.
 However, the Democratic-controlled Senate did not pass and aid bill until Friday, December 28, 2012.
 Just one holiday weekend later, Governor Chris Christie started venting his rage at fellow Republicans, whom he blamed (entirely) for the delay.
 As one might expect, the mainstream press was eager to join Christie, but it is odd that no one seemed upset with delays prior to the GOP House getting the bill from the Senate.
 On Friday, January 4, 2013, the House approved a partial aid package of about $9 billion, with a promise to consider an additional $51 billion in aid on January 15th.
 We are glad the House is taking this additional time to carefully study the bill and to make sure it is not pork-laden.